How to Calculate Cost per Mile

 Your fixed costs might look something like this:

-Variable costs or operating expenses are based on how often and how far you drive.
+Variable costs or operating expenses are based on how often and how far you drive and fluctuate from month to month.
 These include:

 - Fuel costs